tce-prasanna-tata/demo-app/assign1/readme.md

 # video and quiz assignmnt

-## Please create a GitHub repo to share the codebase.
-and also share the generated APK
+## Please create a GitHub repo to share the codebase and also share the generated APK

 ## References: